Ahmedouu/Helia-API2/README.md

 Why an API ? can't you just start a node on both machines and read your files, well then I would have to modify the code everytime and restart the server, annoying.

 Is it possible to find the file based on it's name and not the path ?
-Yes but it will make the API slower and dealing with duplicates could be an issue.
+Yes we could recursively search the whole drive but it will make the API slower and dealing with duplicates could be an issue, and the script may not have the necessary access to all the folders we want to search.